IEEE-WIE-VIT/Git-it/textfiles/detailedSteps.md

 ```
 git clone https://github.com/this-is-you/git-it.git
 ```
 where `this-is-you` is your GitHub username.
-Here you're copying the contents of the git_tutorial_task repository on GitHub to your computer.
+Here you're copying the contents of the git-it repository on GitHub to your computer.

 ## Create a branch